redux-saga/saga-query/README.md

 ## Why?

-Libraries like `react-query`, `rtk-query`, and `apollo-client` are making it easier than ever to fetch data and cache data from an API server.
+Libraries like `react-query`, `rtk-query`, and `apollo-client` are making it easier than ever to fetch and cache data from an API server.
 All of them have their unique attributes and I encourage everyone to check them out if they haven't.